An Ancient Lane in Hunshelf

 The next family recorded in the house were the Shaws, in 1881.
 There could of course have been other occupants in the years between the census returns, but that must be found out from other records.
 Mary Ann Shaw was recorded as head of household, and married, so her husband must have been staying elsewhere on the night the census was taken.
 She was originally from Macclesfield and was living there with her four children.

-Ten years later, in 1891, the house was occupied by Elijah Hellewell, a coal miner, his wife Mary and a boarder called Lily Turner.
-The census for this year is a bit more detailed than the previous ones, and it is recorded that Bramall House had 4 rooms.
-Presumably "two up and two down".
-There wouldn't have been a bathroom; in fact, the remains of the outside toilets (privies) can still be seen.
+Ten years later, in 1891, the house was occupied by a young married couple, Elijah Hellewell, a coal miner, and his wife Mary Hannah (nee Mate).
+They had a young child boarding with them, 3 year old Lily Turner.
+The census for this year is a bit more detailed than the previous ones, and it is recorded that Bramall House had 4 rooms, presumably “two up and two down.”
+There was no bathroom; in fact, the remains of the outside toilets (privies) can still be seen.

 Edward died in 1926 aged 76 and Emma stayed on in the little house on Bramall Lane.
 The 1939 Register shows her living at "Bramall Cottage" along with one Thomas Cattell, a retired steelworker.
 This would have been her lodger, and therein lies a tale ...